Dragonstone (video game)

-Dragonstone is a fantasy action role-playing game, which Core Design published for the Amiga in 1994 and Amiga CD32 in 1995.
+Dragonstone is a fantasy action role-playing game developed and published by Core Design for the Amiga in 1994 and Amiga CD32 in 1995.
 It was planned as a sequel to the Amiga game Darkmere, but became a standalone game over the course of development, possibly in part due to Darkmere's repeated delays.

 Plot

 An unnamed hero travels across seven worlds to kill dragons, rescue Princess Kirstie and restore the ultimate power to the dragonstones to vanquish the dragon hordes.

 Development

 Dragonstone began development in August 1993, and was developed in a year.
 Dragonstone was originally designed as a sequel to Darkmere, but over the course of its development became a standalone game.
 The One reports a rumor as to the reason behind this change; they purport that this may have been due to Darkmere's numerous delays, and Core Design possibly believed that Dragonstone may release before Darkmere.
 The One interviewed Bob Churchill, Dragonstone's map designer, for information regarding its development in a pre-release interview.
 Churchill states that Dragonstone began because "The Darkmere programmers took forever and Mark Jones, the graphic artist, was left with nothing to do.
 So he started knocking up plans for a sequel - Darkstone, as it was then called ...
 However, the story has changed so much through development that it's become an entirely self-contained game."
 Dragonstone was inspired by Zelda games, and Churchill states that he "[loves] the Zelda games to bits", and goes on to say that "There are many reasons why they're brilliant but the most obvious is that they play so nicely.
 The traps and puzzles are so well designed - in most cases you can see exactly what you need to do but it's the doing it which presents the problem.
 We wanted to do a Zelda-type game on the Amiga, because no-one has ever attempted one before."
 Furthermore comparing Dragonstone to Zelda, Churchill states that "the two games are pretty close.
 There is plenty of wandering around and interacting with people, which is very Zelda-ish.
 The puzzles are similar as well - the in-game characters will request a specific object so that they can complete a task, so it's your job to retrieve it for them, thus opening up more areas to explore."